 Most of the land girls stayed on the farms or in dedicated hostels but some were billeted out in homes like ours.

 Some of the land I knew girls were quite 'butch' and could take on most men in an arm-wrestling competition.
 Others were very feminine and frail-looking to the point that one wondered how they managed at work.
 They were always a cheerful bunch and good company.

 Each morning the land girls in our village 'marched' up the steep hill to get to Pendlebury farm - marching must have been psychologically easier than sauntering - and each evening they sang their way back down again to the billets.

 The girls' only entertainment, apart from the radio, was to walk back up the hill again to the pub.
 They only did this once or twice a week because they were not overpaid for the work they did.
 In the pub they joined in the darts matches and the singing.
 There was always singing.

 Very occasionally the WLA welfare branch would arrive at the billet to show films or to put on some live entertainment.
 Two or three times my friend and I were invited to see the films, usually Tarzan or Errol Flynn as Captain Blood.

-There may have been the odd liaison or some shorter term arrangement with the local men but I was not aware of anyone being 'sent away'!
+There may have been the odd liaison or some short term arrangement with the local men but I was not aware of anyone being 'sent away' pregnant!

 Mrs Pendlebury, the farmer's wife, herself not much older than 30, acted as 'housemother' and confident when needed.

 Some 6000 women worked as lumber jacks, chopping down trees and running sawmills.
-They were known as Lumber Jills.
+Their significant contribution is largely overlooked.